mevaldovi/React_Portfolio_Generator/README.md

 Upon creating an account, users can log in and follow the series of prompts to generate their own project portfolio.

 # Technologies Used

-This project was made possible with React, GraphQL, Apollo-Server, Bootstrap, & JSX.
+ React, GraphQL, Apollo-Server, Bootstrap, & JSX.

 ## Credits